Fundbase/backend-project/README.md

 ===============================

 To better assess a candidate's development skills, we would like to provide the following challenge.
 This is intendend to be developed in a pair programming session within an hour of time.
+It's allowed to use documentation and online resources.

 Prerequisites
 -------------